-However, I believe that the greatest success in transferring to America the principles of the muser tradition was achieved by a particular rosheshive [dean of a seminary] - actually, he was both a rosheshive and a mashgiekh rukhni [spiritual advisor] - who understood the modern student, realized that what was effective there cannot work here, and adopted the fundamental categories of muser but translated them into a different vocabulary and presented them in the form of shiurim [Talmud lectures], not shmuesn [informal discourses on muser], which had, by a certain measure, a great deal of influence on the students of his yeshive, and even on those of other yeshives as well.
+However, I believe that the greatest success in transferring to America the principles of the muser tradition was achieved by a particular rosheshive [dean of a seminary] - actually, he was both a rosheshive and a mazhgiekh rukhni [spiritual advisor] - who understood the modern student, realized that what was effective there cannot work here, and adopted the fundamental categories of muser but translated them into a different vocabulary and presented them in the form of shiurim [Talmud lectures], not shmuesn [informal discourses on muser], which had a great deal of influence on the students of his yeshive, and even on those of other yeshives as well.
 I refer to my own former rebe [teacher] and the rosheshive of Mesivta Rabbi Chaim Berlin, Rabbi Yitzchok Hutner [1906-1980], who was a great innovator, in this sense, in the fields of makhshove and muser.
-His thought is, perhaps, from a certain perspective, the same as that of Rabbi Yisroel Salanter [considered the spiritual father of the muser movement; 1810-1883], although expressed in different language.
+His thought belongs, in a certain way, to the same school as that of Rabbi Yisroel [Salanter, considered the spiritual father of the muser movement; 1810-1883], although expressed in different language.

-Thus, these yeshives are at variance in their hashkofe and approach to the muser movement; but the greatest distinction between them is of an entirely different sort: the question of the relationship of the ben toyre and ben yeshive [devout, devoted Torah student], and of the yeshive itself, to modern culture, and especially to American culture.
+And so, one way in which these yeshives differ in hashkofe concerns their approach to the muser movement.
+But the greatest distinction between them is of an entirely different sort: the question of the relationship of the bentoyre and benyeshive [devout, devoted Torah student], and of the yeshive itself, to modern culture, and especially to American culture.

 Of course, it is self-understood that, between many facets of the American public square and the yeshive world, there gape not just one but many chasms.
 Still, the issue remains: we nevertheless find ourselves in America, and to go around preaching piously, saying that everything is treyf [sinful] and that the tume [spiritual pollution] seeps through the walls, is ineffective; one does not extricate oneself thereby.
 The question, then, is how to relate to the modern, American world.

-Some hold that, to a large extent, at the very least as long as one is in yeshive, one must isolate, cloister, and sequester himself as much as possible from American havay [nonsense], from American culture, and form an independent society, no matter how small - so long as it remains a pure, Torah society.
-That is the idea behind the Beth Medrash Govoha in Lakewood, and it is for this reason that Rabbi Aharon Kotler [1891-1962] specifically sought to found the Beth Medrash Govoha not in New York or some other metropolis, but rather in a more secluded location.
-The move of the Beth Medrash Elyon of Mesivta Torah Vodaath from New York to Spring Valley was motivated by the same concerns.
+Some hold that, at the very least as long as one is in yeshive, one must isolate, cloister, and sequester oneself as much as possible from the American experience, from American culture, and form an independent society, no matter how small - so long as it remains a pure, Torah society.
+That is the idea behind the Beth Medrash Govoha in Lakewood, and it is for this reason that Rabbi Aharon [Kotler; 1891-1962] specifically sought to found the Beth Medrash Govoha not in New York or some other metropolis, but rather in a more secluded location.
+The move of Mesivta Torah Vodaath's Beth Medrash Elyon from New York to Spring Valley was motivated by the same concerns.

 And this approach is manifest in many, many ways.
-I know I am speaking at YIVO, but I hope you will forgive me when I say that one of the ways in which it is reflected is that in these types of yeshives, they are extremely particular about ensuring that shiurim, for example, are delivered specifically in Yiddish.
+I know I am speaking at YIVO, but I hope you will forgive me when I say that one of the ways in which it is reflected is that in these types of yeshives, they are extremely particular about ensuring, for example, that shiurim are delivered specifically in Yiddish.
 Whether or not the students understand the language to begin with, these yeshives feel it is better that the students should adapt to the yeshive than that the yeshive should adapt to the students and the environment - as treyf as it is, from this perspective - from which they come.

 On the other hand, there is another approach which holds the opposite: one cannot entirely isolate oneself.
-Rather, one must see to it - in America, in the middle of the so-called tume - that Torah be firmly implanted and disseminated.
+Rather, one must see to it -in America, in the middle of the so-called tume - that Torah be firmly implanted and disseminated.
 The problem is of a dual nature: